 What is it?

 Syphilis is another sexually transmitted infection caused by bacteria.
 If you do have it, it can affect your entire body.
-If left untreated, syphilis can cause serious complications, and syphilis in pregnancy can result in complications for the newborn (globally it is responsible for 1 in 4 stillbirths and 14% of newborn deaths).
+If left untreated, syphilis can cause serious complications, and syphilis in pregnancy can result in complications for the newborn.
+Currently, there is an outbreak of syphilis in Winnipeg and other parts of Manitoba.

 How do I get it?